 - 72 ounces of liquid marijuana-infused product

-According to I-502, these are "products that contain marijuana or marijuana extracts and are intended for human use".
+On the other hand, marijuana-infused products (both solid and liquid) are defined by I-502 as "products that contain marijuana or marijuana extracts and are intended for human use."
 This could include things that you eat or drink, like baked goods, candy, or sodas.
 The Washington State Liquor Control Board maintains a list of the weed-infused products that are currently approved.

-Even after I-502 is fully implemented, the following will continue to be illegal under the Washington State recreational marijuana law:
+Even after I-502 has fully been implemented, the following will continue to be illegal under the Washington State recreational marijuana law:

 - Possession of amounts above the defined limit

 - Possession by a person under the age of 21 years